Oshanotter/Gmail-Plus/README.md

 > This currently has only been tested using the Violentmonkey extension for Google Chrome.

 > [!IMPORTANT]
 > Follow the directions in the pop-up that appears in Gmail after installing this script.
-It may take a few minutes and a few reloads for this Userscript to properly work.
+You will need to create your own Google Apps Script for the userscript to work.
+Don't worry, it's completely free.
 ## Table of Contents

 - [Features](#features)